keinath/A03/README.md

 Using the same account/email to sign up to all three applications is key.
 Because each application is a component of the whole project,using the same account allows synching, transfering, and uploading files.
 Depending on the version of the applications/software, after signing in, go to "System Preferences" and check to make sure that the accounts are linked together.

+Project:

+1) Create a new project on WebStorm
+2) Enable Version Control Integration under Git
+3) Add to Git
+4) Commit to Git
+5) Check GitHub to see if the file was uploaded correctly, edit accordingly

 Features:

 Cloning - any repository created on GitHub is considered a remote repository, so cloning means to copy the repository and save it on to a local drive